GIXLabs/SAndC/Lab3/README.md

 ![Setup 2](assets/lab3_BJT.svg)

 2.1 Build the switching BJT circuit.
-Wire up exactly as shown in Figure 1 except leave out the capacitor C. Operate the switch - LED should go on and off.
+Use the circuit diagram above to assist you.
+Operate the switch - LED should go on and off.

 - ✏️ Take a photo of your circuit build.